MicrosoftDocs/dynamics365smb-docs/financials/inventory-how-register-new-items.md

 5. Proceed to fill or change fields on the item card as necessary. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]

 > [!NOTE]
 > In the **Costing Method** field, you set up how the item's unit cost is calculated by making assumptions about the flow of physical items through your company.
-For more information, see [How to: Adjust Item Costs](inventory-how-adjust-item-costs.md).
+Five costing methods are available, depending on the type of item.
+For more information, see [Design Details: Costing Methods](design-details-costing-methods.md).
-- If you select **FIFO**, then the item’s unit cost is the actual value of any receipt of the item.
-Inventory is valuated with the assumption that the first items placed in inventory are sold first.
+>
-- If you select **Average**, then the item’s unit cost is calculated as the average unit cost at each point in time after a purchase.
+> If you select **Average**, then the item’s unit cost is calculated as the average unit cost at each point in time after a purchase.
 Inventory is valuated with the assumption that all inventories are sold simultaneously.
 With this setting, you can choose the **Unit Cost** field to view, in the **Average Cost Calc.
 Overview** window, the history of transactions that the average cost is calculated from.

 On the **Price and Posting** FastTab, you can view special prices or discounts that you grant for the item if certain criteria are met, such as customer, minimum order quantity, or ending date.
 Each row represents a special price or line discount.
 Each column represents a criterion that must apply to warrant the special price that you enter in the **Unit Price** field, or the line discount that you enter in the **Line Discount %** field.
 For more information, see [Record Sales Price, Discount, and Payment Agreements](sales-how-record-sales-price-discount-payment-agreements.md).